Jheysoon/Jheysoon/README.md

 ### Hi there 👋

-I'm Jayson Martinez from the Philippines, who loves open source.
-I mainly code in React / React Native with Typescript.
+I'm **Jayson Martinez** from the Philippines, who loves open source.
+I mainly code in React / React Native with Typescript and PHP.